Surface Pro 8 release date

 Should any of these ideas come to fruition, it would be an exciting step forward for the Surface Pro line.
 A stealthy black look, significant slimming of bezels and move to USB-C for charging would all be well received, but it's not clear whether they'll make their way into the device.

 As with previous models, Microsoft will undoubtedly use the latest-available Intel Core processors.
 This might include the 11th-gen Tiger Lake processors, thought to be released at some point in the second half of 2020.
 Among the expected benefits are a doubling of graphical performance over the current Ice Lake chips, which could boost the already-excellent performance on the Surface Pro.

 It’s also possible that – as we saw with the Surface Pro X – that an ARM-based Surface Pro 8 could exist, but Microsoft may launch a second-generation Pro X instead: the SQ1 processor was its own design in collaboration with Qualcomm.

-It’s really too early for any leaked spec sheets or photos, but a couple of patents have been spotted for tech which could well make its way into the Surface Pro 8.
+In recent months, couple of patents have been spotted for tech which could well make its way into the Surface Pro 8.